How do I Become a Pet Partner?

 (We believe the online handler training course is a good option for those who do not live in an area where classroom courses are offered or for those unable to attend a ‘live’ course.)

 Set yourself and your animal partner up for success… Take the classroom training!
+The cost of the instructor-led Handler Training course is $100.

 Instructor led classroom style: Click here to view the schedule and register